Bowtie7114/pthon_adventure/README.md

 ## Technologies
 - Python:
-    Used as the primary programming language for the entire project, except the pre-defined packages.
+    Used as the primary programming language for the entire project, except the pre-defined packages and the RegEx library, used to check the continue code input.
 - Gitpod:
     Used as the IDE to write, test, and modify the programme.
 - Github: